Fiction from Jackie Kenny

 Now, her body has been glazed into a shimmery white thing, hard and statuesque.
 Salt crinkles in the folds of her sweater and digs under the rim of her nails.
 It dusts her bare shoulders and hardens in her hair.
 Her hands are gritty, like little rocks.
 Every time I visit, I see her body growing farther and farther away from me.
 She tastes like the ocean must have tasted a long time ago.

 My girlfriend knows I will be hungry from the climb.
 She cracks eggs into a black frying pan coated in salt.
-I can see her thoughts tumbling behind her dark eyes as she takes a jar down form the windowsill and tips salt into the scrambled eggs: I will live forever, she might stay with me forever.
+I can see her thoughts tumbling behind her dark eyes as she takes a jar down from the windowsill and tips salt into the scrambled eggs: I will live forever, she might stay with me forever.

 She watches me as I lift the spoon to my lips.
 With each bite, I want to vomit.
 The salt burns.
 “Do you like it?” she asks, her voice worried.
 “Is it any good, any good at all?”
 I choke down the last spoonful and my eyes sting.
 I know she wants me to be like her.
 I place my hand on her rough cheek.